bilalraohamza/visolearn-ai-studio/README.md

 java -jar target/visolearn-ai-studio-1.0-SNAPSHOT.jar
 ```

-> The first launch takes 3-5 seconds while the ONNX model loads into memory.
-Subsequent tabs reuse the same shared model instance.

 ---

-## Usage

-**Classify Tab**
-1. Click "Upload Image" or drag a `.jpg` / `.png` file onto the image panel.
-2. The model runs inference automatically.
-Results appear within 1-2 seconds.
-3. Toggle "Show Saliency Map" to generate a heatmap overlay.
-This takes 5-8 seconds for 49 forward passes.
-4. Click "Clear" to reset the panel.

-**Dashboard Tab**
-Training and validation curves load automatically from `training_log.json`.
-Click "Reload" to refresh if you replace the file with updated metrics.

-**Batch Tab**
-1. Click "Browse Folder" and select a directory of `.jpg` / `.png` images.
-2. Click "Run Analysis" to process all images sequentially.
-3. Watch results populate the table in real time.
-4. Click "Export CSV" to save results to disk.

----

 ## Architecture Notes

-**Single shared classifier instance**
-The ONNX model is loaded once in `MainApp` on a background thread and shared across all tabs via `MainApp.getSharedClassifier()`.
-This prevents double-loading the model file, which causes ONNX Runtime conflicts.

-**Threading model**
-All DJL inference calls run on background `Task` threads.
-All UI updates are dispatched via `Platform.runLater()`.
-The JavaFX Application Thread is never blocked.

-**Softmax in Java**
-The ONNX model outputs raw logits.
-Numerically stable softmax (subtract max before exponentiation) is applied in Java before returning probabilities.

-**Saliency map method**
-The heatmap uses occlusion sensitivity analysis, not gradient-based Grad-CAM.
-Each of 49 patches in a 7x7 grid is filled with the ImageNet mean color `(124, 116, 104)` which normalizes to zero in all channels.
-A fresh inference pass records the confidence drop per patch.
-Regions with large drops are highlighted red.
-ReLU, normalization, Gaussian smoothing, and jet colormap are applied before blending onto the original image at 50% opacity.
+**Ensemble inference**
+Both models are loaded once and run per-prediction; their raw logits are averaged (equivalent to a geometric mean of pre-softmax activations) before a numerically stable softmax is applied — subtracting the max logit before exponentiation avoids float overflow.

+**Thread-safe batch processing**
+`ZooModel` instances are thread-safe and shared; each batch worker thread owns its own `Predictor` pair, giving true parallel inference with no synchronization needed at the call site.

+**Memory management**
+Ensemble inference wraps model outputs in try-with-resources blocks, since DJL's `NDList` holds off-heap native memory not managed by the JVM garbage collector — without this, native memory balloons during long batch sessions.

+**Risk logic**
+Melanoma or Basal Cell Carcinoma predictions above 60% confidence are flagged `URGENT`; below that threshold, `MODERATE`; benign classes default to `LOW`.

 ---

-## Planned Features

-- [ ] DenseNet169 model integration
-- [ ] Model selector UI (switch between EfficientNet-B4 and DenseNet169)
-- [ ] Side-by-side model comparison view
-- [ ] Per-class accuracy breakdown on Dashboard tab
-- [ ] Confidence threshold filtering in Batch tab
-- [ ] Exportable saliency map images

----

 ## Disclaimer

 This application is intended for educational and research purposes only.
-It is not a medical device and must not be used for clinical diagnosis.
+It is not a certified medical device and must not be used for clinical diagnosis.
 Always consult a qualified dermatologist for medical evaluation of skin lesions.

 ---

 ## Author

 **Rao Hamza Bilal**

----

 ## License